 Fig. 17.
-The Greedy-BST/DME Algorithm.
+The Greedy-BST/DME algorithm.

 Since the number of nodes in H is O(n), straightforward computation of all edge weights takes $O(n^2)$ time.
-The nearest-neighbor graph will be constructed and used to merge the remaining subtrees $O(\log n)$ times, if the parameter f is a constant (cf. the discussion of Greedy-DME in Section 2).
-Thus, the time complexity of Greedy-BST/DME is $O(n^2 \log n)$.
-By using the bucket decomposition method of [Edahiro 1994], the nearest-neighbor graph can be constructed in linear time, so that the total time complexity becomes $O(n \log n)$.
+The nearest-neighbor graph will be constructed and used to merge the remaining subtrees $O(\log n)$ times, if the parameter f is a constant (see also the discussion of Greedy-DME in Section 2).
+Thus, the time complexity of Greedy-BST/DME is $O(n^2 \log n)$ .
+By using the bucket decomposition method of Edahiro [1994], the nearestneighbor graph can be constructed in linear time, so that the total time complexity becomes $O(n \log n)$ .

 Note that when the root is repositioned at a tree edge at the lower level, the tree will become very unbalanced.
-Thus, when the skew bound B is small, significant detour wiring will be required to maintain the given skew bound.
+Thus, when the skew bound B is small, significant detour wiring will be required to maintain it.
 Thus, in our implementation we compute the possible root positions by examining each tree edge in the top-down manner.
-When it is found that the detour wiring is required when the tree root is repositioned at edge e_v , then we ignore all the edges in the subtree T_v .
+When it is found that the detour wiring is required when the tree root is repositioned at edge $e_v$ , then we ignore all the edges in the subtree $T_v$ .
 Thus, when B = 0, Greedy-BST/DME almost merges each pair of two subtrees at their roots, and has the same linear time complexity as Greedy-DME.